fba-ba/optichute/USER_GUIDE_v2.md

 -   **`config`**: This section holds general settings.
     -   `kerf`: The saw blade width in millimeters (e.g., `3`).
     -   `algo_type`: The algorithm to use (`recursive` or `greedy`).
     -   `top_n_solutions`: The number of top-ranked solutions to display.
+Both algorithms will generate multiple diverse solutions up to this limit.
+The greedy algorithm uses different sorting strategies and fitting heuristics to create varied cutting plans.
     -   `timeout` (optional): The maximum time in seconds the script is allowed to run before stopping.
     -   `delete_me` (optional): Set to `true` to automatically delete the input file after processing.